Lower Manhattan’s Classic Skyline Seen Aerially From Battery Park c. 1956

 There is virtually nothing that has been built over the last six decades to rival any of the Beaux Arts, Art Noveau, and Art Deco gems that made lower Manhattan look so distinct.

 Recently there have been a few architects to break away from boxy glass monoliths, but the results are lamentable.

 There are people who like the tin can futuristic building at 8 Spruce Street designed by Frank Gehry.
 This “work of art” by an acclaimed architect now obscures western views of the the iconic Woolworth Building,.
 Maybe there are tourists who prefer to gaze upon this giant warped soda can of a building over the Woolworth Building.

-I imagine these are the same people who will go on vacation and patronize only chain stores and restaurants rather than experience local shops.
+These are the same people who go on vacation and patronize only chain stores and restaurants rather than local shops.
 Snapchatting with their fellow lowbrows, “Oh, this place is great.
 I ate at Subway and went shopping at The Gap, Staples and H&M.” They’re the sort of people that will also admire 15 William Street and 1 World Trade Center as great works of architecture.

 The inhumanity of modern architecture reflects its worst qualities.
 It’s as if The Fountainhead’s Ellsworth Toohey has hypnotized the public and the banal is celebrated while beauty is discarded.

 Today’s architecture might be summed up best by the New York Times which famously editorialized about the loss of Penn Station in 1963, “we get the architecture we deserve.”